ryanymt/LifeScience-agents/clinical-research-synthesizer/README.md

-# NEW AGENT - WIP .
-To be Updated
+# Clinical Research Synthesizer

-**Agentic-Tx** is a sophisticated AI agent designed to accelerate early-stage drug discovery workflows.
-Evolving from the concepts demonstrated in the original [TxGemma Agentic Demo notebook](https://github.com/google-gemini/gemma-cookbook/blob/main/TxGemma/%5BTxGemma%5DAgentic_Demo_with_Hugging_Face.ipynb), this project implements a robust, multi-agent system using the ADK framework and Google Cloud's Vertex AI.
+**Clinical Research Synthesizer** is a sophisticated AI agent designed to accelerate early-stage clinical research workflows.
+This project implements a robust, multi-agent system using the ADK framework and Google Cloud's Vertex AI.

 The agent can perform complex, multi-step research tasks by decomposing a user's query into a logical plan and delegating tasks to its specialized sub-agents.

+**Problem it Solves**: It addresses the slow, manual process of gathering and making sense of information from disconnected sources like scientific literature (PubMed), clinical trial data (ClinicalTrials.gov).

+**How it Can be Expanded**: Its modular design allows for easy expansion.
+New specialists can be added to connect to more data sources (e.g., genomics databases, internal company data) or to perform more advanced analyses, such as predicting drug-protein interactions or summarizing regulatory documents.

 ### Key Capabilities
-* **Compound Identification**: Looks up chemical compounds from SMILES strings using the PubChem database to retrieve their common names and properties.
-* **Toxicity Prediction**: Utilizes a deployed TxGemma `predict` model to assess the clinical toxicity of a compound.
-* **Literature Research**: Performs deep searches of the PubMed database to find relevant scientific articles for therapeutic context.
+* **Literature Research:** Performs deep searches of the PubMed database to find relevant scientific articles for therapeutic context.

-* **General Knowledge Q&A**: Answers general therapeutic questions using a deployed TxGemma `chat` model.
+* **Full-Text Analysis:** Extracts and summarizes the full text of scientific papers from PDF URLs.

+* **Clinical Trial Search:** Finds relevant clinical trials on ClinicalTrials.gov.

+* **Eligibility Criteria Extraction:** Extracts and parses inclusion and exclusion criteria from clinical trials.

-* **Transparent Reasoning**: The agent explicitly states its execution plan, allowing users to see its step-by-step reasoning process.
+* **Transparent Reasoning:** The agent explicitly states its execution plan, allowing users to see its step-by-step reasoning process.

 ---